-Project Name ID FFY 2024 Funding FFY 2024 Work Products and Progress FFY 2025 Funding FFY 2025 Planned Work Products and Progress CTPS Activities Community Transportation Technical Assistance Program 2425 \$67,000 Responded to various communities' inquiries related to transportation issues: • Wrentham-Provided assistance regarding recommendations for truck exclusion at the intersection of Route 1(Washington St.) and Hawes St. \$70,000 Provide technical assistance to municipal staff in the Boston metro region on challenges around multimodal transportation planning and design.
-Sharon-Provided assistance regarding the redesign of the intersection of Massapoag Avenue / Pond Street at Quincy Street and East Street Hamilton/lpswich-Provided assistance regarding traffic calming at the intersections of Highland Street at Waldingfield Road, Waldingfield Road at Goodhue Street, and Goodhue Street at Highland Street Regional Transit Service Planning Technical Support 4125 \$40,500 Provided support to municipal staff, attended meetings to support with ideas and challenges arounc regional transit planning. \$63,500 Provide technical assistance to municipal staff in the Boston metro region on challenges around regional transit planning.
-Roadway Safety Audits 2325 \$17,000 Provided support to MassDOT and communities for roadway safety audits conducted in Dedham, Milton, Quincy, Randolph, Weymouth, Boston, Holbrook, Rockland, and Hingham. \$15,000 Provide support to MassDOT and communities for safety audits conducted in the Boston metro region.
+Project Name ID FFY 2024 Funding FFY 2024 Work Products and Progress FFY 2025 Funding FFY 2025 Planned Work Products and Progress CTPS Activities Community Transportation Technical Assistance Program 2425 \$67,000 Responded to various communities' inquiries related to transportation issues: Wrentham-Provided assistance regarding recommendations for truck exclusion at the intersection of Route 1 (Washington Street) and Hawes Street Sharon-Provided assistance regarding the redesign of the intersection of Massapoag Avenue and Pond Street at Quincy Street and East Street Hamilton/Ipswich-Provided assistance regarding traffic calming at the intersections of Highland Street at Waldingfield Road, Waldingfield Road at Goodhue Street, and Goodhue Street at Highland Street \$70,000 Provide technical assistance to municipal staff in the Boston region on challenges associated with multimodal transportation planning and design Regional Transit Service Planning Technical Support 4125 \$40,500 Provided support to municipal staff and attended meetings to support regional transit planning ideas and address challenges \$63,500 Provide technical assistance to municipal staff in the Boston region on regional transit planning Roadway Safety Audits 2325 \$17,000 Provided support to MassDOT and communities for roadway safety audits conducted in Dedham, Milton, Quincy, Randolph, Weymouth, Boston, Holbrook, Rockland, and Hingham \$15,000 Provide support to MassDOT and communities for safety audits conducted in the Boston region

-^{}This program is shared between MAPC and CTPS.
+\This program is shared between MAPC and CTPS.
 The description for this work can be found in Chapter 4, while the funding amount shown here reflects the combined funding from MAPC and CTPS.

-Table 4-3 FFY 2025 MPO Funded Discrete Transportation Planning Studies
+Table 4-3 FFY 2025 MPO-Funded Discrete Transportation Planning Studies

-Universe ID Project ID Study or Program Proposed FFY 2024 CTPS Budget M-2 13819 Bluebikes and MBTA Connections \$60,000 M-4 13820 Roadway Pricing: Balancing the Need for a Transition to Sustainable Mobility with Equity Considerations \$50,000 F-1 13821 Decarbonizing the Freight Sector: Exploring the Potential for Using E- cargo Bikes for First-/Last-mile Freight Deliveries \$40,000 Total for New Discrete Studies \$150,000
+Universe ID Project ID Study or Program Proposed FFY 2024 CTPS Budget M-2 13819 Bluebikes and MBTA Connections \$60,000 M-4 13820 Roadway Pricing: Balancing the Need for a Transition to Sustainable Mobility with Equity Considerations \$50,000 F-1 13821 Decarbonizing the Freight Sector: Exploring the Potential for Using E-cargo Bikes for First- and Last-mile Freight Deliveries \$40,000 Total for Ne w Discrete St udies \$150,000